//legal

 9. Security of Personal Data

-We implement appropriate technical and organisational measures to safeguard personal data (Art 32 GDPR).
-These measures include:
+We implement appropriate technical and organisational measures to safeguard personal data (Art.
+32 GDPR), including:

-• Access controls and authentication procedures (e.g., multi‑factor authentication, role‑based access);
+• access controls and authentication procedures (multi-factor authentication, role-based access);

-• Secure backup, data segmentation, network protection and incident detection/response capabilities;
+• secure backup, data segmentation, network protection and monitoring;

-• Data protection by design and default (Art 25 GDPR) – we integrate data protection principles into our system and processes from the earliest stage.
+• data protection by design and by default (Art.
+25 GDPR) — integrating data protection into our systems and processes from the earliest stage.

-In the event of a personal data breach that is likely to result in a risk to the rights and freedoms of natural persons, we will notify UODO without undue delay, and if feasible within 72 hours of becoming aware of it. (penteris.com)
+In the event of a personal data breach resulting in a risk to the rights and freedoms of individuals, we notify the competent supervisory authority without undue delay and, where feasible, within 72 hours.

 10. Data Protection Impact Assessment (DPIA)

-Where the processing we intend to carry out is likely to result in a high risk to the rights and freedoms of individuals (for example introduction of new technologies, large‑scale processing of special categories, systematic monitoring), we will carry out a Data Protection Impact Assessment (DPIA) pursuant to Art 35 GDPR and in line with applicable Polish rules. (Активный Ум)
+Where intended processing is likely to result in a high risk to the rights and freedoms of individuals — for example, introduction of new technologies, large-scale processing of special categories of data, or systematic monitoring — we carry out a Data Protection Impact Assessment (DPIA) pursuant to Art.
+35 GDPR, taking into account guidance from the European Data Protection Board and UODO.

 11. Monitoring, Employee Data and Internal Processing

-When employees, contractors or other persons act on behalf of the Company and are subject to internal processing of their personal data, such processing is carried out in accordance with Polish labour law, supplementary national regulations and GDPR principles.
-Monitoring of staff (e.g., IT, CCTV) is implemented only with legitimate basis, appropriate safeguards and transparency. (Активный Ум)
+Where employees, contractors or other persons act on behalf of the Company and are subject to internal processing of their personal data, such processing is carried out in accordance with Polish labour law, supplementary national regulations and GDPR principles.
+Any monitoring of staff (IT, CCTV) is implemented only with legitimate basis, appropriate safeguards and full transparency.

 12. International and Cross‑Border Processing

-• Appropriate safeguards are in place (see Section 6.3);
+• appropriate safeguards under Chapter V GDPR are in place (see Section 6.3);

-• Transfers are documented, and the data subjects are informed of the transfer and relevant safeguards;
+• data subjects are informed of the transfer and applicable safeguards;

 13. Changes to This Privacy Policy

 We reserve the right to amend this Privacy Policy at any time.
-Changes may be required due to changes in our services, legal/regulatory obligations, new technologies or business developments.
-We will publish the updated version on our website and update the “Last updated” date.
+Changes may be required due to updates to our services, legal or regulatory obligations, new technologies or business developments.
+We will publish the updated version on our website and update the "Last updated" date at the top of this Policy.
 Continued use of the Service after changes constitutes your acceptance of the amended Policy.

 14. Contact and Complaints

-For any questions or to exercise your rights, you can contact:
+For any questions or to exercise your rights, contact:

-If you believe that our processing of your personal data is not compliant with applicable law, you may lodge a complaint with the supervisory authority:
+If you believe that our processing of your personal data does not comply with applicable law, you may lodge a complaint with the supervisory authority:

 15. Governing Law and Jurisdiction